 "I was on my belly low-crawling with 3 other recruits.
-The combination of summer sun and oppressive humidity made the cool wet grass feel like a spa escape.
+The combination of the summer sun and oppressive humidity made the cool wet grass felt so refreshing.
 Suddenly I felt a horrible, searing pain in my arms.
 I had crawled my way over a nest of fire ants.
 It was 1994 in Orlando, Florida- Month One of my Marine Corps boot camp preparation"

 Today Helynn practices her fine art photography while working with commercial and editorial clients throughout the West Coast, Florida and Colombia.
 An intuitive storyteller with a cinematic eye, she has photographed actors, activists, artists, business leaders, and profile subjects for leading newspapers and magazines.
 She has also created campaigns for well known brands such as AirBnb.

 During her free time you can find her roaming the nearby redwood forests, avoiding fire ants!
 She enjoys surfing small waves and training her two cattle dogs, Koa and Hilo, in agility.